 The result of this is that I can often get people gifts that utterly amaze them, without them knowing I didn’t pay too much for them.
 A great example came a couple years ago when I replaced all my mother’s pots and pans with Calphalon hard anodized stuff.
 She was completely convinced I had dropped several hundred dollars, but what I had actually found was a great deal – less than $40 for the whole array of pots and pans.

-Shortly after Christmas (or any time well in advance of the Christmas season), make your Christmas list for the following year.
+Be sure to make this list well ahead of Christmas time.
 List everyone you’ll need to buy for and come up with a general idea or two for a gift for them.
 For example, last year for my mom, I listed “cooking equipment” and for my father “outdoorsman equipment.”
 Very general stuff.
 I keep this list in my wallet at all times, just as a reminder.

 Here’s another example: I have two people on my list who both enjoy board games.
 Recently, a game shop in my area decided to clean out their board gamingg section and had a very sudden sale of the games, many of which had sat there unsold for a while.
 I heard about it, walked in the door, and got a copy of Ticket to Ride for $12 (a spectacular board game) and several other board games for sub-eBay prices.
 I took them home, eBayed all but Ticket to Ride (and two others I kept for myself) and broke even.
 Free Christmas present for a relative, two free games for me, all because I took a bit of time to prepare.

 Got an hour to burn?
 Make up your Christmas list for next year, then see if there are any going out of business sales or other great opportunities around.
 You might be able to save a pile on the Christmas season, plus cut a lot of stress out of your life.